LukeLambert/fly-dev-tunnel/README.md

 - `SUBDOMAINS`: A comma-separated list in the format `subdomain:local_port`.
 An underscore (`_`) matches the default (catch all) domain.
 - `UPSTREAM`: The IPv6 address of your local machine on the Wireguard network.
 To find this value, open the `fly.conf` file created in step 2 and copy the address starting with `fd` and ending just before the forward slash.

-Edit `fly.toml` and add these lines at the bottom, replacing the values with your own:
+Edit `fly.toml` and add the following lines at the bottom, replacing the values with your own:

 ```
 [env]